Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/adapting_code.rst

 Changing this output requires three main steps:

-1. Create new training data tagged with all the named entities you are interested in.
-You can add new entities here e.g. "AS_REQUIRED" and "AS_DIRECTED" were new entities surplus to those in `med7`
+#.
+Create new training data tagged with all the named entities you are interested in.
+You can add new entities here e.g. "AS_REQUIRED" and "AS_DIRECTED" were new entities surplus to those in :program:`en_med7`
-1. Make sure that :code:`overwrite_ents = True` in the :code:`\[components.ner\]` section of :file:`model/config/config.cfg`, then train a new model following TrainingModel_
+#.
+Make sure that :code:`overwrite_ents = True` in the :code:`\[components.ner\]` section of :file:`model/config/config.cfg`, then train a new model following :ref:`Training a model`
-1. Modify :file:`dose_instruction_parser/di_parser` code to process the new entities into the output you desire.
+#.
+Modify :file:`dose_instruction_parser/di_parser` code to process the new entities into the output you desire.
 This process is more or less involved depending on the complexity of the entities.
 You can use the existing entities as a guide.

 .. warning::
     Note that you should include training data which is fully representative of the data you